outsinre/outsinre.github.com/_posts/2016-05-06-cloudflare-https.md

 We will basically do two things:

 1. Switch to Cloudflare DNS servers.
-Subsequently, DNS records will be managed on Cloudflare.
-You'd best delete the old DNS records.
+Subsequently, DNS records will be imported to Cloudflare.
+You'd best delete DNS records on the old platforms.
-2. Turn off a few security settings on Cloudflare.
+2. Turn on a few security settings on Cloudflare.
 That' all!

 # DNS switch

-1. After filling in your site url following *add site* procedure, Cloudflare will analyze and import the site's DNS records (set on other platforms).
+1. After filling in your site url following *add site* procedure, Cloudflare will analyze and import the site's DNS records (on your previous platforms).

    We can add, delete a new DNS records.
 Even, we can toggle Cloudflare per a record.
 2. Then continue, Cloudflare will give us two new Cloudflare DNS servers.
 3. Go to our domain registrar management interface, and replace all original DNS servers with the new ones.

    To make use of Cloudflare service, all other platforms' DNS servers must be deleted.
 Only Cloudflare ones are permitted.
-4. Up to now, our domain DNS servers are taken over by Cloudflare.
+4. Up to now, our domain DNS services are taken over by Cloudflare.

 # SSL settings